OSU-HPCC/hpc-lessons/07_scaling.md

 $ ls results
 ```

 We see that data and results are both currently empty.
-This is because have multiple scripts we will run for this exercise.
-Some will create data by running experiments on Cowboy, and some will take the data and generate human-friendly output and put it in the `results` directory.
+This is because we have multiple scripts that will run for this exercise.
+Some will create data by running experiments on Cowboy, while others will take the data and generate human-friendly output, putting it in the `results` directory.

-Now let's have a look inside of the `scripts` folder.
+Now let's have a look inside the `scripts` folder.

-## Riemann Sums

 ```bash
 $ cd scripts/